-If you are a single mom that works afternoons with a 5th grader at home alone for an hour or two after school, they might really need a prepaid cellphone that can text and call so you both can stay in touch.
+If you are a single mom who works afternoons with a 5th grader at home alone for an hour or two after school, they might really need a prepaid cell phone that can text and call so you both can stay in touch.
 They may not necessarily need a smartphone with apps and internet access.
 Expect pushback on this!
-Many prepaid cellphones are pretty cool these days- they look cool, they take pictures, play music, one even has a dedicated button for Whatsapp.
+Many prepaid cell phones are pretty cool these days—they look cool, they take pictures, play music—one even has a dedicated button for Whatsapp.

 Bottom Line: Their first phone probably just needs to be able to text and call.

-MoneyMoneyMoney.
 Is your child ready for some serious financial responsibility?
-Phones can range in price from $15.98 for the USHINNING (minutes are prepaid) all the way to Apple’s latest, greatest iPhone 11 Max Pro which retails for $1,449.99 for the 512 GB model.
-(Most phone carriers have cheaper, prepaid phone options like the USHINNING in their store.)
+Phones can range in price from $15.98 for the USHINING (minutes are prepaid) all the way to Apple’s latest, greatest iPhone which retails for over $1,000.
+(Most phone carriers have cheaper, prepaid phone options like the USHINING in their store.)
 These devices can be big bucks!

 Ask Yourself This: Does your new driver’s first car need to be a used Honda Civic or a shiny new Ferrari F40?
 The same principle applies.

-** Anything below that you do not understand (and who could blame you?) you can Google easily or ask other parents.
-YouTube has step by step videos.**
+** Anything below that you don’t understand (and who could blame you?), you can Google easily or ask other parents.
+YouTube has step-by-step videos.**

 Before You Give Them A Phone…

-- Why is this phone needed?
+- Why do they need this phone?
 To be cool?
 To keep in touch?
 Safety Reasons?